ayadav3/MSAN622_InfoVisualization/README.md

 ## About Me ##

-I am a graduate student in the analytics program at the [University of San Francisco](http://www.usfca.edu/). .
+I am a graduate student in the analytics program at the [University of San Francisco](http://www.usfca.edu/).
+I have bachelors in Computer Science.
+I have about 3.5 years of professional work experience.
+I am very excited about exploring D3 for data visualization.
+Please click on the links above to see visualizations created by me!